-For the remote inventory of a Linux system with Docusnap SSH must be enabled on the Linux system and access must be possible via root user or sudo.
+For the remote inventory of a Linux system with Docusnap, SSH must be enabled on the Linux system and access as root is possible.
 In some Linux distributions (such as Ubuntu), remote access for the root user is blocked by default.
 In this case, Docusnap will not have the required permissions to scan this Linux system.
 If it is not possible to enable remote access via a root login, you can use the DSLinux script for this purpose.

-IGEL Thin Clients based on Linux can be inventoried with this script as well.
+IGEL ThinClients based on Linux can be inventoried with this script as well.

 Corresponding scripts are also available for Windows or Exchange Server systems.
-They are covered in separate support documents:
+They are covered in separate support documents.